 Digital legacy

 While having a printout of a passphrase may not be the most secure process, it will give you a way to leave your loved ones emergency access should they need it.
-Just be sure to tell them where to find the passphrase.

 Bonus features

-IronVest also comes with masking features for email, credit cards, and phone numbers.
-Email masking is a bonus feature that comes in handy when you don’t want someone else to track your email address or send you spam.
 You can also mask your credit cards so hackers can’t copy them.
 You can even use a masked phone number to hide your actual number from others.
 You get these features with IronVest’s decentralized infrastructure, which other password managers may not be using at present.

 IronVest privacy policy

-You always want to dig into the privacy policy of any software you get so you can learn how your private data is used and shared.
+You always want to dig in to the privacy policy of any software you get so you can learn how your private data is used and shared.
 According to the product website, IronVest doesn’t share your data without your express consent.
 The caveat to that is when you use the service, you agree to share your data with the companies IronVest has hired.

 According to IronVest’s privacy policy, the data is not shared with other third parties and it’s always your data.
-It does not get sold to marketing companies.
+It also isn't get sold to marketing companies.
 Your credit card information will get shared, however, to process a payment when you purchase an IronVest product.
-IronVest also promises not to share your data with third parties unless required by law to do so.

 Is IronVest safe to use?